-- Controls are set in a running or "On" position. - Start button has been firmly pushed. - Laundry Center is plugged into a grounded 3 prong outlet. - Electrical supply is connected. - House fuse is intact and tight; or circuit breaker has not tripped. - Dryer door is closed. - 14.
+- Controls are set in a running or "On" position. - Start button has been firmly pushed. - Laundry Center is plugged into a grounded outlet. - Electrical supply is connected. - House fuse is intact and tight; or circuit breaker has not tripped. - Dryer door is closed. - 14.
 When the dryer has been running for 5 minutes, open the dryer door and feel for heat.

-If you do not feel heat, check the following:
+If you do not feel heat, turn the dryer off and check the following: